Nellaker-group/TowardsDeepPhenotyping/README.md

 ## Cell classification and deep embeddings

 We trained an ensemble system to stratify placental cells into 5 distinct populations.
 We used 3 base classfiers (Inception, InceptionResNet, and Xception) which were fined tuned on our data set of histology images.
-Add data used to fine tuned our cell classifiers, can be found in the folder "Data/CellClassifiersData".
+Add data used to fine tuned our cell classifiers, can be found in the folder "Dataset/CellClassifiersData".
+Furthermore, the scripts used to train all base classifers are collected in "FineTuningScripts".

+For more details, please refer to our arXiv puplication:

 ## Model Weights and test images